676645/ruleless-digital-twins/readme.md

 This project contains Functional Mock-up Units (FMUs) for the SmartNode implementation, including NordPool, Fakepool, and Yr-Weather integrations.

 ## Prerequisites
+> **⚠️ KNOWN ISSUE (`roomM370.so` or `Femyou` missing errors):**
+> If you encounter an error stating that `roomM370.so` does not exist or that Femyou files are missing/broken, this is often due to authentication or cloning issues when downloading the project (e.g., using GitHub Desktop, CLI, or downloading as a ZIP file, which can skip or break the Femyou git submodules).
+The maintainers behind Femyou have been notified of this issue.
+Ensure the repository is fully cloned with its submodules, and then follow the OMC setup steps below to correctly compile the FMU binaries.

 > **⚠️ IMPORTANT:** To compile and run this project properly, you **MUST** either use Windows Subsystem for Linux (WSL) or use macOS.
 Since the `.NET` application runs in a Linux environment, you **must** install the native Linux version of OpenModelica (`omc`) directly inside WSL.
 Even if OpenModelica is installed on Windows, it will not work because the system requires the generation of Linux `.so` binaries for the FMUs.

 ### OpenModelica (OMC) Setup in WSL